DrewAlderfer/DrewAlderfer/README.md

 I am currently:

+- I'm modifying monkeytype so that I can 'read' Moby Dick and improve my touch typing at the same time!
 - Looking for Work!
 - Working on a customized implementation of the YOLO algorithm using Tensorflow/Keras
 - Building machines and 3d printing tools